jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/minttokensof.md

   Mint new token supply into an account.

   @dev
-  Only a project's owner or a designated operator can mint it.
+  Only a project's owner, a designated operator, or one of its terminal's delegate can mint its tokens.

   @param _projectId The ID of the project to which the tokens being burned belong.
   @param _tokenCount The amount of tokens to mint.
   @param _beneficiary The account that the tokens are being minted for.
   @param _memo A memo to pass along to the emitted event.
-  @param _preferClaimedTokens Whether ERC20's should be burned first if they have been issued.
+  @param _preferClaimedTokens A flag indicating hether ERC20's should be burned first if they have been issued.
 */
 function mintTokensOf(
   uint256 _projectId,